belle2/basf2/online_book/fundamentals/hep_analyses.rst

 for offline analysis, the importance of understanding and validating their performance vs. their intended functionality is of highest importance for the success of the Belle II experiment.

+.. admonition:: Key points
+    :class: key-points

+    * The TRG system aims to recognise interesting events from the near continuous stream of collisions.
+    * The HLT system uses the full readout data for each event to further decide which events to keep for offline analysis and which ones to discard.
+    * Prescaling might be used to only record every n-th event (on average) that satisfies given trigger conditions.

 TODO: HLT tags? jiltering?
 (HLT skims)